equk/equk-gatsby/content/pages/projects.md

 <p class="text-center"><img class="border" src="/media/images/2016/05/aarm64_serial_001.jpg"></p>

-Testing U-BOOT related security on specific ARM64 implementations & debugging using serial interface.
+Testing `U-Boot` related security on specific ARM64 implementations & debugging using serial interface.

-It is possible read & write to U-BOOT from within android without any need for root on many of these devices (not just development boards).
+It is possible read & write to `U-Boot` from within android without any need for root on many of these devices (not just development boards).
 It is also possible to inject custom scripts & binaries directly to the bootloader.

 <p class="text-center"><a href="https://twitter.com/equilibriumuk/status/717669326489313280" target="_blank"><img class="border" src="/media/images/2016/05/arm64_cpuinfo.jpg"></a></p>